 If you don’t experience any pain, you may not even care about your wisdom teeth since they serve no special purpose.
 Unfortunately, most people feel pain as the jaw bone prevents the wisdom teeth from emerging.
 Impacted wisdom teeth also cause swelling and infection if you don’t treat them.
 The longer you wait to get treatment, the more complicated your case can come.

 Impacted Wisdom Teeth Removal

 Both dentists and oral surgeons can extract impacted wisdom teeth.
 First, we will apply anesthesia to numb the area.
 To remove the impacted tooth, we will make an incision in your gums to reach the jawbone and pull the teeth.
 You may need stitches to close the incision.
-Then, we will pack the area with gauze to control bleeding and provide you instructions on how to take care of your mouth.
+Then, we will pack the area with gauze to control bleeding and provide you with instructions on how to take care of your mouth.

-If you're suffering from impacted wisdom teeth pain, we recommend visiting Dr. Kennedy and Dr. Ardoin at Oral and Facial Surgery Center for a timely extraction.
+If you’re suffering from impacted wisdom teeth pain, we recommend visiting Dr. Kennedy and Dr. Ardoin at the Oral and Facial Surgery Center for a timely extraction.
 To schedule an appointment with us, call us at 337-443-2533 for our Lafayette location or 337-381-3663 for our Opelousas location today.